Journalist Criticizes State Of The Union Speech

 INSKEEP: William Daley?

-Mr. HEDGES: Yeah.
+MONTAGNE: Yeah.
 And I think one of the things that disturbed me most was this idea that somehow we're failing, the economy is failing because of a lack of education.
-It was a failure of regulation, a failure of government control -which unleashed rapacious forms of human greed and fraud.
+It was a failure of regulation, a failure of government control - which unleashed rapacious forms of human greed and fraud.

 INSKEEP: Let me play a piece of tape here.
 This is from the State of the Union address, and I'm just interested what you think of the president's language as he talks about increasing the competitiveness of America.